Tree-lined low-rise housing in the Upper Thomson and Springleaf area

 This is why people move here.
 Three of Singapore’s biggest green spaces are within walking or short driving distance of Upper Thomson.

-- Springleaf Nature Park Compact rainforest park with mature canopy; popular with dog walkers.
+• Springleaf Nature Park Compact rainforest park with mature canopy; popular for morning walks.

 Daily errands